wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 AcmeSub are a company who create subtitles for films.
 They wish to automate the process of  translating their subtitles to the different languages they support.
 As this processing will take time, they are worried about how well the system will hold up when under heavy load.
 They have approached you to help them investigate the best infrastructure for this task.

+Before you get started, check that you can your resource groups in the Azure portal [here](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups).
+You may need to switch directory first - click on your name in the top right of the screen, then click on "Switch directory" and select **Softwire Academy**.

 ## Part 1 - Load Testing

 First of all we will investigate how well an application behaves under load when it is not *elastic* or *scalable*.
 For this exercise we will use a Python application that has one HTTP endpoint.
 This endpoint, see [/initialApp/app.py](/initialApp/app.py), will just wait for 5 seconds when it is called, this is to simulate the time it will take to do the actual processing that AcmeSub will require in the future.